 Faculty in SBU's department of music are all professing Christians while also highly acclaimed musicians in their own rights.
 Courses are intentionally taught through a Christian perspective and the personal faith of the faculty is naturally integrated in how they teach and interact with students.

 Faculty in other departments across SBU also are committed to the integration of faith and discipline.
-So whichever degree you choose to pair with your Bachelor of Arts in Music, you can be sure that Christian faith will play an important role in the classroom.
+So whichever degree you choose to pair with your B.A. in Music, you can be sure that Christian faith will play an important role in the classroom.

 Join SBU's Zeta Zeta chapter of Pi Kappa Lambda, a national music honor society.
 It is the only music organization recognized by the Association of College Honor Societies.
 Each year, a select few of the top junior and senior music majors are voted upon by music faculty to join this distinguished national organization.